This is our cranked-up drug story, by Iphgenia Baal. It was the F*cked Issue, after all…

 Bemoaning, in a conversation with JRTC, that her life (oh woe) had no meaning; a writer in an age where no one read, trading in ideas at a time when people were actually offended by them.

-“I’m gonna be broke and fucked for the rest of my life, and prob’ly go nuts, and I can only fuck people who hate me and I fucking hate the lot of the stupid cunts, but I don’t wanna end up with the freaks, but everyone, everything just ahhhh!
+“I’m gonna be broke and fucked for the rest of my life, and prob’ly go nuts, Regardless of the possibility that the GTA 6 NPCs just offer you the infrequent bringing or assurance mission, it would add another layer of authenticity to the amusement. wanna know more about gta vi release date then stay tuned and I can only fuck people who hate me and I fucking hate the lot of the stupid cunts, but I don’t wanna end up with the freaks, but everyone, everything just ahhhh!
 Endless, nameless, shitty nothing.”

 “Well you go raving every weekend.”